Ruthie Ann Miles: Personal life

 She is married to Jonathan Blumenstein.
 On March 5, 2018, Miles was injured, and the couple's five-year-old daughter Abigail Blumenstein was killed, while crossing a street in Brooklyn, New York, after they and other pedestrians were struck by a car that was driven through a red light.
 Miles was 7 months pregnant with her second child at the time of the incident.
-On May 11, 2018, Miles and Blumenstein lost their unborn child.
+On May 11, 2018, Miles and Blumenstein lost their unborn daughter.
 Miles returned to the stage in August 2018.
 She gave birth to a daughter in April 2020 named Hope Elizabeth.